Quantum Computation for Pricing the Collateralized Debt Obligations: Quantum circuit construction

 We use the comparator operator $\mathcal{C}_{L_k}$ ($k$=1, 2 and 3) to compare the sum of loss with the fixed lower attachment point $K_{L_k}$ for each Tranche $k$.
-The comparator has been used to compare the underlying asset value with the striking price for option pricing in a recent work\cite{Stamatopoulos2019}, where the detailed quantum comparator circuit has been given.
+The comparator has been used to compare the underlying asset value with the striking price for option pricing in a recent work\cite{Stamatopoulos2019}.The operator $\mathcal{C}_{L_k}$ would flip the comparator ancilla qubit from $\ket 0$ to $\ket 1$ if $L(z)$, the sum of loss under the systematic risk $Z$, is higher than $K_{L_k}$, and would keep $\ket 0$ otherwise.